lejianwen/rustdesk-api/README_EN.md

 By default the API stores passwords using `bcrypt`.
 You can configure this via `app.password-algorithm` (or the environment variable `RUSTDESK_API_APP_PASSWORD_ALGORITHM`).
-When switching from `md5` to `bcrypt`, existing MD5 hashes are automatically rehashed after a successful login.
+When switching from `md5` to `bcrypt`, legacy MD5 hashes are automatically rehashed after a successful login.
 There is no automatic migration in the opposite direction.

 ## Installation and Setup